 - Homemade Pâté and a fruit platter

-- An egg (from a pasture-fed hen) very gently cooked in coconut oil or butter with a large glass of fresh orange juice (I like to cook eggs like this)
+- An egg (from a pasture-fed hen) gently cooked in coconut oil or butter with a large glass of fresh orange juice.

 topical considerations: When you consider what PUFAs do to the skin when ingested, also consider their affects when applied topically that oxidise readily with exposure to light and enter the bloodstream too.
 Look at the ingredients in your “beauty” lotions and makeup and you’ll see polyunsaturated oils as major ingredients: sunflower, safflower and other “vegetable” and seed oils and gums.
 These so called anti-ageing potions, with their myriad of other toxic ingredients too, may actually be ageing you faster.